Manchester-by-the-Sea Business Guide

 Scroll down for links and meeting information about the Downtown Recovery Initiative.

-Calas - Open for dine in and take out.
+Calas - Dining room and take out.

-Captain Dusty’s Ice Cream - Open for the season.
+Captain Dusty’s Ice Cream - Take out.

 Richdale Convenience Store - Take out subs Monday-Friday 10am-2pm, Store and Gas open 7 days a week 6am-9pm

 4Beach Gifts and Goodies - Gifts and toys.

 Happy Ebikes - Electric bikes for rent or purchase.

 Jacks Barber Shack - Barber shop.

 J.McLaughlin - Clothing and accessories.

 Manchester by the Book - New and vintage books.